alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Veterinary medicines
 {:Veterinary-medicines}

-The licence you need depends on what you're supplying and who you're supplying it to.

-You can import medicines as long as they're authorised and you get the relevant certificate.
+How you get a certificate depends on whether you're importing an EU-authorised medicine.

 Use the [Product Information Database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/) to find out if your medicine is authorised.

-If you’re a veterinary surgeon you’ll need the following to import an authorised medicine, you’ll need one of the following:
+If you’re a veterinary surgeon you’ll need one of the following:

 - a Special Import Certificate (SIC) for veterinary medicine
-- a Special Treatment Certificate (STC) for human medicine or medicinal product from outside the EU
+- a Special Treatment Certificate (STC) for medicine or medicinal products from outside the EU
 - a Wholesale Dealer’s Certificate (WDIC) to import and hold products that are then supplied to a SIC or STC holder

 If you're a researcher, you should: